Today is release day for Ubuntu 21.04 but y’know what? That’s old news already, as the codename for Ubuntu 21.10 has been revealed!

 Impish is an adjective meaning “…inclined to do slightly naughty things for fun”.
 With the major changes present in GNOME 40 (and possibly GNOME 41) likely to feature, do Ubuntu devs have some tricks up their sleeves?

-An Indri is (Google tells me) a Madagascan lemur that spends the majority of the ground, up in trees, where it likes to jump around — might Ubuntu 21.10 make some major leaps of its own?
+An Indri is (Google tells me) a Madagascan lemur that spends the majority of its time off the ground, up in trees, where it likes to jump around.
+Will Ubuntu 21.10 make a few major leaps of its own?